Calabria wine tour

 Our next stop is the Tramontana Vini winery, where the Tramontana family will welcome us with a delicious lunch paired with their fantastic Calabrese, Castiglione and Alicante wines for which Southern Calabria is known.

-After lunch, you’ll have a chance to stroll around Tropea, considered the jewel of the Tyrrhenian coast, before we settle into our farewell dinner.
+Back to our resort to relax before we settle into our farewell dinner.
 With live Calabrian folk music as backdrop, our send-off is a winemaker’s dinner hosted by Lidia Matera of Terre Nobili.
 You’ll taste wines she made from Nerello Cappuccio, Nerello Mascalese and Magliocco grapes – these are Lidia’s specialties for which she has won numerous awards, so you’re in for a real treat!

 DAY 9 - Arrivederci